Lichtenburg, South Africa: Unique breeding centre

 Two kilometres north-east of Lichtenburg is a unique game breeding centre, operated by the National Zoological Gardens of South Africa measuring 4500 ha, where game such as addax, mhorr gazelle and the pygmy hippopotamus of West Africa are bred.
 White rhino, blue wildebeest, zebra, impala, gemsbok and many other species are to be seen in their natural surroundings.

-The area is also ideal for a day trip or a fascinating weekend's viewing and a pair of binoculars always comes in handy.
 Abundant water in the area creates a habitat for numerous water and other bird species like ducks, coots, herons, secretary birds and vultures.
-The Willie Marnewick Birdhide is one of the largest of its kind in the country and it enables enthusiastic birdwatchers to look more closely at the birdlife.
+The Willie Marnewick Birdhide is one of the largest of its kind in the country and it enables birdwatchers to look more closely at the birdlife.
 Barbecue facilities have also been provided, and special night drives can be arranged.

-Animals bred at the center are supplied to international and local zoos and game farms.
-Interested people may become members of the Friends of the Zoo Society.
+Animals bred at the center are supplied to international and local zoos and game farms. people may become members of the Friends of the Zoo Society.
 Self-catering facilities are available in the centre.

-The breeding center has gone to waste and was sold off to a private owner. thanks to the nonexistent local government. we have lost all of our once great town.
+The breeding center has gone to waste and was sold off to a private owner.